Kimbo Slice: Fight with Dhafir Harris

-Roy Jones Jr. had said he would like to fight Slice, but that Slice would likely need a number of boxing matches beforehand in order to gain experience and exposure in the sport.

-Slice made his pro boxing debut on August 13, 2011.
-Slice fought in a four-round headlining attraction against 39-year-old James Wade (0-1) at the Buffalo Run Casino in Miami, Oklahoma.

-He won the fight via KO at 0:10 in the first round.

-On October 15, Slice returned to the boxing ring, defeating Tay Bledsoe (2-3) via KO in the first round.
-On December 30, he defeated Charles Hackmann (0-1) by unanimous decision, winning three out of four rounds.

-Slice's next fight was in Australia on the Anthony Mundine vs Daniel Geale undercard on January 30, 2013.
-He defeated Shane Tilyard (6-6) by TKO in the second round.

 Professional wrestling

-Slice was to make his debut in professional wrestling on February 5, 2011, against former sumo wrestler Shinichi Suzukawa at the Inoki Genome Federation's "Genome 14" event in Fukuoka, Japan; he pulled out of the match due to getting injured during practice.
+After departing from the UFC and announcing his intent to enter other aspects of combat sports, Slice was to make his debut in professional wrestling on February 5, 2011, against former sumo wrestler Shinichi Suzukawa at the Inoki Genome Federation's "Genome 14" event in Fukuoka, Japan; he pulled out of the match due to getting injured during practice.

 Other media coverage

-A series called "Junk Yard Training" was released on yardbarker.com and youtube.com that featured LaDainian Tomlinson, running back for the San Diego Chargers, training in Kimbo's backyard.
+A series called "Junk Yard Training" was released on yardbarker.com and YouTube.com that featured LaDainian Tomlinson, running back for the San Diego Chargers, training in Kimbo's backyard.
 In 2009, Kimbo starred in an antivirus software advertisement called Caterpillar vs. Kimbo.

 Slice was featured on The Iron Ring, a television series airing on BET that features MMA prospects.
 Slice was part of the selection process for the participants.
 He made his official acting debut when playing the character Bludge on Nickelodeon's 2008 holiday special, Merry Christmas, Drake & Josh.
 He also played an inmate named JC in 2009's fighting film Blood and Bone.

-Personal life
+Personal life and death

-In May 1994, Slice married L. Shontae, the mother of his children RaeChelle, Kevin II, and Kevinah.
+In May 1994, Ferguson married L. Shontae, the mother of his children RaeChelle, Kevin II, and Kevinah.
 From this union, there are also three grandsons named Kevin III, Akieno, and Kimbo-Legacy, as well as one granddaughter named Isis.
 Kevin Jr. is also a mixed martial artist.
 Slice also had a son named Kevlar and a daughter named Kassandra.
 He also had two stepdaughters named Rae'Chelle (by his first wife) and Kiara.
 Before he died, he enjoyed spending time with two of his grandsons, K3 and JuJu (Akieno).
 Kimbo-Legacy and Isis were both born after Slice's death.
 At the time of his death, he was engaged to his long-time girlfriend.

-Death

-On June 5, 2016, Slice was admitted to a hospital in Margate, Florida.
-He died of congestive heart failure a day later, at the age of 42.
+On June 3, 2016, Slice was admitted to a hospital in Margate, Florida.
+He died of congestive heart failure on June 6 at the age of 42.
 An autopsy also revealed a mass on his liver.
 Scott Coker, CEO of Bellator MMA, said, "We are all shocked and saddened by the devastating and untimely loss of Kimbo Slice, a beloved member of the Bellator family."
+Dada, despite their rivalry and remembering the one-time friendship, paid tribute to his fallen adversary on the Instagram social media page, citing him as a somebody who "Showed the world that a guy from the back yard circuit can make it in professional sports and do the impossible".